 - Employees who feel underappreciated, underpaid or unchallenged are big flight risks.

-- Absenteeism, social withdrawal, a decline in work habits and a negative attitude are warning signs an employee is considering leaving.
+- Absenteeism, a decline in work habits and a negative attitude are warning signs an employee is considering leaving.

 - Reviewing compensation, perks and benefits is a key step to retaining the employee.

-Every manager wants to avoid employee turnover — particularly when it comes to top performers.
-Do you know what signs to watch for?
+Every manager should care about employee retention, particularly when it comes to top performers.
+But do you know what warning signs to watch for?
 Here are some red flags:

 Increased absenteeism.
-Unhappy employees tend to miss more workdays than their colleagues.
-Pay attention when an individual starts using up personal or vacation days at a faster pace than usual, take note.
+Disengaged employees tend to miss more workdays than their colleagues.
+So, when a team member starts using up their personal or vacation days at a faster pace than usual, take note.
 It could be a sign the employee is feeling burnout or taking time off work to search and interview for other jobs.

 Social withdrawal.
-Avoiding the more social aspects of work — like team-building activities or office parties — is common among employees who are considering leaving.
-Previously outgoing staff members are now quiet during team calls or unwilling to engage during video meetings, this could indicate they are starting to detach.
+Avoiding the more social aspects of work — like virtual team-building activities or group coffee chats — is common among employees who are considering leaving.
+Also, if previously outgoing staff members are now quiet during team calls or unwilling to engage during video meetings, this could indicate they are starting to detach.

 A decline in work habits.
-Uncommon errors, missed deadlines and an overall decrease in productivity can indicate that a once-passionate employee is now just going through the motions.
+A spate of errors, missed deadlines, and an overall decrease in productivity can indicate that a once-passionate employee is now going through the motions or feeling overloaded.

 A change in attitude.
 When a positive, team-oriented employee starts complaining about the organization or butting heads with coworkers, it’s often symptomatic of job dissatisfaction.

-To keep top talent, take action as soon as you see sufficient evidence of the person’s intent to leave.
+To prevent top talent from leaving, take action as soon as you see sufficient evidence of an employee’s intent to leave.
 Here are some tips on how to avoid employee turnover:

-1. Ask questions, listen attentively.
-Meet one-on-one with the employee and candidly ask if he or she is dissatisfied.
+Meet one-on-one with the employee and candidly ask if they are dissatisfied.
 When faced with a direct question, many people will respond in truth.
-If the individual says yes, ask why, listen attentively and explore possible remedies that would work for both parties.
+If the employee says yes, ask why, listen attentively, and explore possible remedies that would work for both parties.

-2. Review compensation, perks and benefits.
-Salary is often the concern.
-Strong performers, particularly those in red-hot roles, are flight risks because they know their skills are valued, regardless of the hiring environment.
+Compensation is often a factor for employee turnover.
+Strong performers who have in-demand roles are flight risks because they know their skills are valued, regardless of the hiring environment.
 Consult the 2021 Robert Half Salary Guide to make sure your salary offerings are on par with (or better than) competitors in your area.
-Offering remote or flexible work options can also help you avoid employee turnover in many cases.
+Offering flexible schedules, including for remote team members, can also help your employee retention efforts in many cases.

-4. Say thanks.
 One of the easiest and most cost-effective retention tactics is remembering to recognize people for their good work.
-Offering a simple “thank you” for a job well done can be surprisingly powerful employee engagement tactic.
+Offering a simple “thank you” for a job well done can be a surprisingly powerful employee engagement tactic.
 Prompt, sincere and specific praise provides an emotional lift and shows staff that you’re paying attention to their efforts and appreciate their contributions.

-5. Provide support.
 You can’t expect top performers to work at or beyond capacity for sustained periods, especially if you want to avoid employee turnover.
 A staffing agency can help.
-When workloads spike, a staffing agency can connect you with the help you need.
-Temporary professionals or consultants can provide much-needed support to your core staff, and these workers can be brought in for short-term but critical initiatives that require time and specialized expertise your existing team may not have.
+When workloads spike, Robert Half can connect you with the talent you need.
+Consultants can provide much-needed support to your core team.
+And your business can bring in these workers for short-term but critical initiatives that require time and specialized expertise.